mcesbrondarnaud/ada-course-website/contents/part6f.md

-# VI. 📈 Modeling the Spread: Can We Forecast Negativity?
+# VII. 📈 Modeling the Spread: Can We Forecast Negativity?

 Up to now, we have built solid foundations to understand how negativity behaves online.